invividl/recipes-ratings-analysis/README.md

 ## Introduction

 As society moves in the direction of physical fitness, understanding how different factors influence the popularity of dishes can uncover how to promote healthier ones.
 The question we try to answer is how nutrition and effort affect the popularity of recipes.
-We used the “Recipes and Ratings” dataset, which originally contains 234429 rows after merging the recipes and ratings datasets on recipe ID.
+We used the **“Recipes and Ratings”** dataset, which originally contains 234,429 rows after merging the recipes and ratings datasets on recipe ID.
 The relevant names of the columns are: name, id, minutes, n_steps, n_ingredients, rating, nutrition, and tags.
 Name describes the name of the recipe, which aren’t all unique, which is why id is important in separating recipes for analysis.
 Minutes is how long the recipe takes to make, with n_steps and n_ingredients representing the required number of steps and ingredients.
 Rating is the rating that each individual reviewer left on each recipe, so each recipe has multiple ratings.
 Nutrition and tag are columns of lists, where nutrition includes the calories, total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), carbohydrates (PDV), and tag includes many different shared identifiers such as the meal of the day and other groups.

 ### Data Cleaning and Exploratory Data Analysis